rainingmp3/differential_drive/PROGRESS.md

 so, the issue was launch file wich held old node, which was still working through share dir(it was cached) [ ] now we need to properly handle laser scan array, cause now i am misssing something .
-[] also learn on imports of xacro, yaml and so on
+[] also about on imports of xacro, yaml and so on
 [x] clean the logs, or log differently
 Edgar Dijkstra seems to be a cool man

+Thu aug 21

+Didnt log some stuff
+[] ] PID logic, 3 min deal reall (it wasnt 3 min deal((

+Need to add to set timestep [ ]